-Science and astronomy educator Edna DeVore is the Deputy CEO and the Director of Education and Public Outreach (EPO) at the SETI Institute.
+Science and astronomy educator Edna DeVore is the Director of Education at the SETI Institute.
 She’s been a researcher, planetarium director, teacher, and curriculum writer, and currently is busy with projects related to education and SETI.
-Notable among these are the “Life in the Universe” curriculum materials for students in grades 3-9 and a new high school course, “Voyages Through Time”.
+Notable among these are the “Life in the Universe” curriculum materials for students in grades 3-9 and a high school course, “Voyages Through Time”.

 Edna also co-directs the education and public outreach programs for two NASA missions: SOFIA and Kepler.
 SOFIA (Stratospheric Observatory for Infrared Astronomy) is a modified 747 commercial jet that will carry a large (2.5 m) telescope up to 45,000 feet to observe the universe in infrared wavelengths – a part of the spectrum which cannot be seen from the ground.
 The Kepler Mission is a space-based telescope that will hunt for Earth-sized planets in orbit about Sun-like stars.